Common and Russian Dandelions: Nutrition, Latex, and Rubber

 The scientific name of the common dandelion is Taraxacum officinale.
 The plant has bright yellow flowers that are made of many tiny florets.
 The dandelion’s name comes from the French phrase “dent de lion”, which means "lion's tooth".
 The phrase refers to the deeply divided leaves of the plant.

 The leaves make a nutritious but bitter salad green.
 Cooking the leaves reduces their bitterness.
-They are a good source of vitamin C and Vitamin A (in the form of beta-carotene) and are also rich in potassium, calcium and iron.
-Dandelion leaves are a diuretic, a substance that increases urine production and fluid removal from the body.
+They are a good source of vitamin A (in the form of beta-carotene) as well as vitamin C. Vitamin C is destroyed by heat, however.
+The leaves are also rich in potassium, calcium, and iron.
+They are a diuretic, a substance that increases urine production and fluid removal from the body.

 As is the case with any wild plant, it's important to be absolutely certain of a dandelion's identification before using it as food.
-In addition, dandelions picked for food should be grown in an area free of pesticides and pollution.
+Multiple plants have flowers that resemble those of dandelions.
+In addition, plants picked for food should be grown in an area that is free of pesticides and pollution.

 Common dandelions are edible and are often used as food.
 Some other species of Taraxacum are also eaten.
 It's unknown if all dandelion species are edible, however, or if all parts of every species are edible.
 This is one reason why plant identification is essential when foraging for food.